Polka Dot Door: Format

 Another regular event on Polka Dot Door was Storytime, which featured in each programme.
 This involved the host teaching and telling the time on a large, oversized blue (later pink) grandfather clock and featured the appearance of a small stuffed animal named "Storytime Mouse".
 Often Storytime Mouse would be engaged in some activity related to that day's story.

 Although Storytime happened in every episode, it was often at different, unpredictable times.
 Whatever activity was happening on the show would be interrupted by a sequence of chimes indicating that it was time to tell the time together and hear a story.
 The hosts would stop whatever activity they were doing and go to the grandfather clock to tell the time and then read a story in an adjacent rocking chair specifically used for this purpose on the show.
 Helbig and Arpin would provide instrumental piano accompaniment, often accenting the moods and themes represented in the story being told.

 Depending on the emphasis, there would be a "song of the week" that would often be reprised every day, helping viewers to solidify the emphasis of that week's theme.
 Many of the songs in the early years of the program were composed by the script writers themselves.
 When MacKay, an accomplished composer, took over as producer from 1985 to 1993, he composed many of the songs used in the series during that time.

 Characters and toys

-The hosts would lead young children in songs and stories, and interact with stuffed animal characters Humpty, Dumpty, Marigold, and Bear.
+The hosts would lead young children in songs and stories, and interact with stuffed toys Humpty, Dumpty, Marigold, and Bear.
 These characters did not speak or move; the hosts would let the audience know what they were saying; for example, one of the hosts would say "What's that Marigold?
 You would like..."
 In the 1980s, a stuffed cat named Minou was added, which introduced viewers to simple words and phrases in French.
 On certain theme days the hosts would invite the audience to peer through the Polka Dot Door to witness an educational video of some sort, showing, for instance, how crayons are made.